 The JWST is named after James Edwin Webb, who served as the second appointed administrator of NASA from February 1961, to October 1968.

-The James Webb Space Telescope’s primary mirror is made up of 18 separate gold-coated beryllium hexagonal mirror segments, and measures a total of 6.5 meters in diameter.
+The JWST’s primary mirror is made up of 18 separate gold-coated beryllium hexagonal mirror segments, and measures a total of 6.5 meters in diameter.
 For comparison, the mirror of the Hubble Space Telescope is 2.4 meters across.
 The separate mirror sections must be perfectly aligned to give the clearest, sharpest images.

 NIRCam (Near InfraRed Camera) – a near-infrared imager with a range from the edge of the visible spectrum (0.6 μm) through to the near infrared (5 μm).